juanalytics/tussi/tussi-mobile/README.md

 -   **For Android Emulator:** You need to change `API_URL` to `http://10.0.2.2:8001`.
 -   **For running on a physical device:** You must change `localhost` to your computer's local network IP address (e.g., `http://192.168.1.10:8001`).
 Your phone and computer must be on the same Wi-Fi network.

-### Testing with Mock Data

-The application provides a button on the main screen to toggle between fetching live data from the API and using a local mock dataset.
-This is useful for UI development and testing without needing a running backend.
+## 🔀 Data Fetching & Fallback

+The application is designed to be resilient.
+It follows this data-fetching logic:

+1. It attempts to fetch the product list from the live API.
+2. If the API call is successful and returns products, they are displayed.
+3. If the API call fails (e.g., network error, server is down) or returns no products, the app automatically loads a local mock dataset and displays a status banner to inform the user.

 -   **Mock Data**: Defined in `tussi-mobile/constants/mocks.ts`.
--   **Toggle**: The "Load Mock Data" / "Load Live Data" button on the product list screen.
+This data is used for the fallback scenario.

 ## 🎨 Styling